 Getting a design is also a great time to make sure that your links and any other graphics around your site are still linking and working properly.
 It’s not uncommon for something to break in the update process, so make sure you check your most important links and images.

 Lastly, as your blog and business grows, make sure that you’re checking in with your design and whether or not it’s still working for the goals you have set for yourself.
 After more than a year, it’s not very surprising that your design may need a few small tweaks at the least to keep working right for you.

 Ready for a new design, but can’t decide on a theme?

-We have the perfect thing for you!
-We’ve created a 3-day mini series to help you figure out what you’re looking for in a theme, mistakes to avoid, and our process for picking a new theme.
+I have the perfect thing for you!
+I’ve created a 3-day mini series to help you figure out what you’re looking for in a theme, mistakes to avoid, and my process for picking a new theme.
 Click that button below to read a bit more about the series and sign up!